MLB owners are crying poor again and fans shouldn't fall for it

 On Tuesday, it was Bill DeWitt Jr., owner of the St. Louis Cardinals, adding himself to the list.
 He told 590 The Fan in St. Louis, “The industry isn’t very profitable to be quite honest,” which is perhaps true if you compare it to growing trees that have $100 bills for leaves.

-It makes sense that all the often quiet billionaires are suddenly speaking up.
+It makes sense that all the often-quiet billionaires are suddenly speaking up.
 Their showdown with the players over restarting the season is beginning to turn into a who’s-less-greedy public relations campaign.
-Fans are getting increasingly frustrated by the do-si-do and neither the players nor the owners want to be the villain in the public’s eye.
+Fans are getting increasingly frustrated by the do-si-do and neither the players nor the owners want to be the villains in the public’s eye.

 But MLB owners crying poor?
 Nobody’s buying that.